In this post, you are going to learn about the most dangerous fenugreek side effects and how you can avoid them.

 What About Fenugreek Causing Breast Pain?

-Although fenugreek is one of the best herbs to take for breast cysts and other breast issues, some women may have breast pain when taking it on a daily basis for the first few weeks; after all, not all women react the same way to fenugreek daily intake.
+Although fenugreek is one of the best herbs to take for breast cysts and other breast issues, some women may have breast pain when taking it daily for the first few weeks; after all, not all women react the same way to fenugreek daily intake.

 Yes, fenugreek intake may result in breast pain, but only temporary.